zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

    !["Windows Server" is entered into the Search the Marketplace box.
 Windows Server is selected in the results.](media/create-resource-visual-studio-vm.png "Visual Studio 2019 Latest")

-3. On the Create a virtual machine **Basics** tab set the following configuration:
+3. On the Create a virtual machine **Basics** tab, set the following configuration:

    - Project Details: